armandins/NA-RandomJointEig/README.md

 This repository contains numerical examples for the paper:  Haoze He, Daniel Kressner, Bor Plestenjak, "Randomized methods for computing joint eigenvalues, with applications to multiparameter eigenvalue problems and root finding"

 Matlab examples run in Matlab 2023a or higher.

 ## Numerical experiments for synthetic data

-To reproduce numerical results in this section, set variables example, deltadif (only for example=3), Nsamples and call script ExampleMain
+To reproduce numerical results in this section, set variables example, deltadif (only for example=3), Nsamples and run ExampleMain

 Possible values of example are: